YoniTi/OWE11-RNA-Seq-Workflow/README.md

 To run the complete workflow use `$ snakemake report`

+Please note: `$ snakemake report` only works if there is no `report.txt` file in the project directory.

 To visualize the workflow in a pdf use `$ snakemake visualize`